precice/openfoam-adapter/docs/config.md

 ```

 {% note %}
-The CalculiX adapter restarts simulations from the deformed interface mesh, so that the default setting `restoreUndeformedInterface false` should be used.
+The CalculiX adapter restarts simulations from the deformed interface mesh.
+This means that you need to set `restoreUndeformedInterface false`.
 {% endnote %}

 #### Debugging